CDCgov/tostadas/README.md

 * NOTE: With mamba and nextflow installed, when you run nextflow it will create the environment from the provided environment.yml.
 * If you want to create a personalized environment you can create this environment as long as the environment name lines up with the environment name provided in the environment.yml file.

+Based on whether or not you are a CDC user and running on Scicomp servers, the setup steps will differ.

+If you are not running the pipeline on CDC HPC, then perform steps directly below: ([Non-CDC Setup](#non-cdc-setup)), else if you are running on Scicomp servers then proceed to the setup steps under [CDC Setup](#cdc-setup)

-#### Non-Scicomp Setup:
+#### Non-CDC Setup:

-The following steps are for running the pipeline on a non-Scicomp environment.
+The following steps are for running the pipeline on a non-CDC environment.

 #### (1) Install Mamba:
 ```bash